-For beginners or those who have only a little knowledge of Astrology, I would suggest reading my book “A Practical Guide to Hindu Astrology” available online here.
-The price is $15 (if you live in USA) or $20 (if you live elsewhere).
+For beginners or those who have only a little knowledge of Astrology, I would suggest reading my book “A Practical Guide to Hindu Astrology,” available online here.
+The price is $15 (if you live in the USA) or $20 (if you live elsewhere).
 These prices include postage and handling.
 You can also get an e-mail delivery of the book by sending $10 only.

 Please note: I am updating my book “A Practical Guide to Hindu Astrology” to use Tropical Signs instead of Sidereal.
 It can take a time of about one month to upload on Kindle.
 I will inform here as soon as it is ready.

 However, there are many other sources of information about astrology available free on the internet.
 After learning the basics of astrology from my book, I would recommend interested persons to read the book “Light on Life” by Hart de Fouw and Robert Svoboda for more detailed knowledge of Hindu astrology.
 One needs to learn the techniques of Tajik Neelkanthi also to analyze the monthly solar return charts.